giaongo/Python-Challenges-Sollutions/README.md

 ## Pong Game
 This challenge is to build a 2-player cooperative Pong game.
 Game rules:
-1. The game asks for name inputs from every player. (for total of 2 players in this case)
+1. The game asks for name inputs from every player. (for total of 2 players in this case).
 1. The game starts with a paddle in each side.
 The ball bounces everytime it collides with top, bottom wall and 2 paddles.
+First player uses (Up key or Down key) and second player uses (w key or s key) from the same keyboard to control the paddle movement.
-1. Player earns a score everytime the ball goes pass the paddle of the opponent
+1. Player earns a score everytime the ball goes pass the paddle of the opponent.
+1. The speed of the ball accelerates when the ball restarts throwing from the center.
+1. The game ends when player's score reaches 5 and the game result displays on the screen

 ### Demo video
 <div align="center">